Hari-101/Hari-101.github.io/_posts/2024-28-10-Solving-World-Problem.md

   - category2
 ---

 TLDR: Generate all possible string using a python program, evaluate each one using an LLM-Evaluator.
 But do we have a good enough verifier?
+Also pruning the search space with the LLM.

 Related: Infinite Monkey Theorem, Automated Theorem Proving (1960s), Levins Universal Search(1973), Program Synthesis by enumeration